toddcf/tcf-web-development/README.md

     - Use sophisticated CSS styling for an impressive UI/UX.
     - Each project:
       - . . . is represented by a GIF instead of a still image.
+      - . . . fades in when you scroll down.
       - At the bottom of the description, show the icons of each technology used.
 (JavaScript, HTML5, the spinning React logo, etc.)
     - Mobile-responsive, of course.
   - Footer: